eskil4152/chatapp/README.md

 **JWT Authentication**
 - Registration and login issue a signed JWT stored as an `HttpOnly`, `SameSite=Strict` cookie with a 24-hour expiration.
 - The token encodes `userID` as the subject and `username` as a claim for efficient identity extraction.
-- A dedicated `JWTAuthFilter` is responsible for all authentication checks.
+- A dedicated `JwtAuthFilter` is responsible for all authentication checks.
 - After token validation, user existence is re-verified in the database.
 A valid token for a deleted user results in 400 Bad Request.

 **Password Handling**